-Write operations are initiated by asserting WPS active at the rising edge of the positive input clock (K).
-On the following K clock rise, the data presented to D[17:0] is latched and stored into the lower 18-bit write data register, provided BWS[1:0] are both asserted active.
-On the subsequent rising edge of the negative input clock (K), the information presented to $D{[17:0]}$ is also stored into the write data register, provided BWS[1:0] are both asserted active.
+Write operations are initiated by asserting WPS active at the rising edge of the Positive Input Clock (K).
+On the following K clock rise the data presented to D[17:0] is latched and stored into the lower 18-bit Write Data register, provided BWS[1:0] are both asserted active.
+On the subsequent rising edge of the Negative Input Clock (K) the information presented to $D{[17:0]}$ is also stored into the Write Data register, provided $\overline{BWS}{[1:0]}$ are both asserted active.
 This process continues for one more cycle until four 18-bit words (a total of 72 bits) of data are stored in the SRAM.
 The 72 bits of data are then written into the memory array at the specified location.
 Therefore, write accesses to the device cannot be initiated on two consecutive K clock rises.
 The internal logic of the device ignores the second write request.
-Write accesses are initiated on every other rising edge of the positive input clock (K).
-Doing so pipelines the data flow such that 18 bits of data can be transferred into the device on every rising edge of the input clocks (K and K).
+Initiate write accesses on every other rising edge of the Positive Input Clock (K).
+This pipelines the data flow such that 18 bits of data can be transferred into the device on every rising edge of the input clocks (K and K).